kevry/ObjectTrackingSiamMask/README.md

 SIAMMask proved to be a good technique to track and segment objects in real time.
 One of the main strengths of SIAMMask is its class agnostic training.
 By being class agnostic, SIAMMask does not find for objects that it is trained on.
 Instead, it learns to match pairs of its target to other frames in the video.
 This means that we wouldn't need to retrain the model when a different video is given.
 This strength was seen in the different datasets we tried on.
 Since the model was trained on the COCO dataset, when tested on the DAVIS dataset, the results came out as accurate and clean segmentation and tracking.

 However, one problem that we found was when we applied SIAMMask to the recycling dataset.
 The object that we tracked was located on the top left of the image.
 In fact, the target object was not fully in frame.
 Since SIAMMask is trained to recognize objects by matching them to other frames of the video, it was difficult to find a good track and match the target object.
 From the results video, we see that the track switches from the big plastic bag to the smaller object and tracked this object flawlessly in other frames.

+## Running Colab Notebook
+To run code, download `siammask_code.ipynb` and please use Google Colab with GPU on to run.

+Please download the following:
+-  input.mp4 (Compiled video of recyling dataset) (Link: https://drive.google.com/file/d/1YutVI2j7MWsnS_EvgrFWEXon16Q3dAup/view?usp=sharing)
+-  frame_000030.png (First segmentation frame/Object to be tracked) (Link: https://drive.google.com/file/d/1wlieCiuq5uBeAD-7bX_tagDfEgkR4RrT/view?usp=sharing)

+Please drag and drop both files into your content section on the Google Colab session you are working on.

+Finall,y go to `Runtime` then click `Run all` to run entire notebook.

+The output of the notebook will be an mp4 called output.mp4.
+This video is a compilation of modified versions of the origianl frames with segmentation and object tracking.

+### Quick Summary of code
+The code in `siammask_code.ipynb` uses provided functions from the SiamMask Github and tracks a single object from the recyling dataset.
+The segmented image (frame_000030.png) is converted to grayscale and contours are used to find the objects centroid coordinates.
+These coordinates, length, and width of the object are fed to the SiamMask function to intialize a tracker then maintain the tracked object through the iteration of the video.
+The output of this notebook is a compiled video with visual tracking of a recyling object using SiamMask.